Races with Changing Faces - Major Races

 The bridge officer on the Saratoga in the DS9 pilot episode "Emissary" still has the same look as the TNG Bolians.
 The Bolian make-up was revised a few episodes later and the colors are consistent hence.
 It is now a more intensive blue, and darker blue stripes run across the head between the ears.
 Since their blood is blue as shown in DS9: "The Adversary", we can infer that these are arteries running directly underneath the skin.
 It is remarkable that all female Bolians on DS9 and Voyager, including the TNG episode "Birthright", are hairless.
 The same is true for children.
 We have evidence in the form of a family photo from DS9: "Field of Fire" with bald Bolian children.
 There is even better evidence that at least all male Bolians are bald.
 In DS9: "The Muse" Jake Sisko spots a Bolian with hair on the promenade deck and concludes he is trying to impress a dabo girl with his toupee.
 The toupee looks really bad, but how can Jake be sure about that and find it noteworthy if not Bolians are generally hairless?

 Summarizing, the differences between the TNG and the DS9 Bolians may be still small enough to explain this as individual characteristics of single Bolians or of races within the Bolian species.
 Mitena Haro and the woman in Ten Forward may be human-Bolian hybrids, which would definitely be sufficient to explain her hair.
-Alternatively, it may be a fashion among Bolian women and some men to wear wigs -- and if only to impress the opposite sex of other species.
+Alternatively, it may be a fashion among Bolian women and some men to wear wigs - and if only to impress the opposite sex of other species.
 Bolians may have become bald in the course of their evolution and now envy species like humans who still have hair.
-These suggestions may also explain why Mr. Mot has chosen the unusual profession of a hairdresser (and the first version of Mot whose name was not mentioned, played by a different actor, may be even a colleague of Mr. Mot).
+These suggestions may also explain why Mr. Mot has chosen the unusual profession of a hairdresser (and the first Bolian barber V'Sal, played by a different actor, may be a colleague of Mr. Mot).

 As already mentioned, the blue stripes were added to the Bolian make-up soon after the pilot episode of DS9.
 Another revision took place in the fifth season, when the make-up was supplemented with prosthetics that change the shapes of their heads in addition to the central "channel" across their faces.
 This is particularly odd in the case of the Bolian on Voyager named Chell, whose appearance is accordingly revised between his early and his later appearances in the series.
 His formerly egg-shaped head is much wider at the top in the seventh-season episode VOY: "Repression".

-We don't see any actual Bolians in Star Trek Picard so far.
+We don't see any actual Bolians in Star Trek Picard.
 So more on a side note, in PIC: "Stardust City Rag" there is a holographic ad with a "Red Bolian" cartoon character (note the darker stripes on his head, like in later variations of the actual make-up), and Mr. Mot seems to run a hair salon in Stardust City.

 Bolians appear several times on Lower Decks.
 One very interesting fact to notice is that the Bolians in this series look diverse, reflecting the make-up variations that exist in the live-action series from TNG to Voyager.
-This is especially noticeable when looking at Captain Vendome's crew in LOW: "The Least Dangerous Game" and "The Stars at Night".
+This is especially noticeable when looking at the barbers in LOW: "An Embarrassment of Dooplers" or Captain Vendome's crew in LOW: "The Least Dangerous Game" and "The Stars at Night".
 Some have the darker stripes as in the more advanced real-world make-up, some such as Vendome himself don't.

 Bajorans